StackVista/stackstate-docs/stackpacks/integrations/aws.md

 Download the default StackState CloudFormation template from: [https://stackstate-integrations-resources-eu-west-1.s3.eu-west-1.amazonaws.com/aws-topology/cloudformation/stackstate-resources-1.0.cfn.yaml](https://stackstate-integrations-resources-eu-west-1.s3.eu-west-1.amazonaws.com/aws-topology/cloudformation/stackstate-resources-1.0.cfn.yaml)

 For more information on how to use StackSets, check the AWS documentation on [working with AWS CloudFormation StackSets \(docs.aws.amazon.com\)](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html).

-#### Manual deployment

-The default StackState CloudFormation template gives read-only least-privilege access to only the resources that StackState requires to function.
-It is recommended to use this template as it provides an easy upgrade path for future versions and reduces the maintenance burden.

-The IAM role created by StackState is not able to bypass IAM permissions boundaries or Service Control Policies.
-These can be used as a way to restrict access while retaining the original CloudFormation template and policy.

-If these options do not provide enough flexibility, see section [Required AWS resources](#required-aws-resources) for full information on the resources that StackState requires.
-If the StackState Agent does not have permission to access a certain component, it will skip it.

 ### Install